magento/magento2-page-builder/docs/how-to/how-to-use-image-uploader.md

-# How to add the Image Uploader
+# How to add an image uploader

-This topic describes how to add the image Uploader component to your content type.
-Find the source code for the Uploader here: `app/code/Magento/PageBuilder/view/adminhtml/web/ts/js/uploader.ts`).
+This topic describes how to add the image uploader component to your content type so that end-users can add images to a page.

 ![How to add an image uploader](../images/how-to-add-image-uploader.svg)

-## Step 1: Add configuration data for the Uploader
+## Step 1: Add configuration data for the uploader

-Use the `additional_data` element in your content type's config file to add a custom configuration for the  image Uploader:
+The first step is to customize the image uploader to suit your needs.
+To do this, you must add the `additional_data` element to your content type's config file, then use the `item` elements to create the data types and values to initialize the image uploader to meet your specific needs.

 ``` xml
 <?xml version="1.0"?>